As you know, the SI joint injury workout book came out last week, and I was already asked for a refund.

 This exercise is also performed when someone has a jumper’s knee.

-There is so much more to get the result you want from your exercises than the general movement and name of the exercise.
+There is so much more to get the result you want from your exercises than the general movement and name of the practice.

 REMEMBER: Question of the Week (Win DVDs)